cryptolog/Bitcoin-Casino-2/README.md

 Bitcoin Lottery Script !

-change
+HOW TO USE ???

+Change URL to your own paste

 $pizza = file_get_contents("http://pastebin.com/raw/Sr8dzN0Y");

-to your paste bin URL